Legalism — Understanding its Many Forms

 Love does no harm to God, it does no harm to others and it does no harm to self, so it’s the fulfillment of the Law.
 Walking in love doesn’t just refer to gentle love; sometimes tough love is necessary, like when Jesus sternly rebuked the Pharisees and boldly cleared the temple. *

-* See the article Gentle Love and Tough Love at the FOL website for details.
+* See the article Gentle Love and Tough Love for details.

 So love is the sole rule of Christianity, that’s it.